 Gramática inglesa de nivel avanzado paso a paso (English Grammar Step by Step)

+Insert the appropriate modal verb in the spaces provided.
 When there is a verb in brackets, put it into the correct form.

 She can play the cello/She is able to play the cello.

 When I become an architect, I'll be able to draw plans.

 He has been able to calculate the cost of building and the material needed since he became a quantity surveyor.

 usually has a present meaning

 is impossible, ie in future tenses, perfect tenses, and so forth.

 She __________ memorize a lot of things just at one glance.